The Workflow assignments page shows the different phases of the documentation cycle designed using the Workflow designer.

 The article displayed can also have multiple status dependencies.
 A team account can be assigned the various levels of workflow for a single article.

-For ex.
-The user is assigned the ‘Draft’ and ‘Publish’ for the same article.
+For example, The user is assigned the ‘Draft’ and ‘Publish’ for the same article.

 As the name implies, Overdue articles are the ones that are assigned to the respective team account and the set due date has lapsed.